Here’s a review previously published on The F-Word.

 Speaking of the third-wave – that hotly contested period in the West from the 1990s onwards – Delap takes an unfortunately predictable route in joining what she calls the “individualism and introspection” of the Freewoman onto contemporary feminist discourse: while it’s very interesting to make cross-generational links, it’s the characterisation of the ‘third wave’ here that I take issue with.
 In newspapers, the academy and mainstream feminist tracts, much is made of the supposed “pleasure-oriented, individualised, power-hungry” direction of young women’s contemporary feminism, as Delap points it.
 Yet few of these accounts draw on grassroots feminist voices.
 What we have instead is a ‘star system’ of professional feminists, often historically amnesiac or reactionary, standing in for a more diverse collectivity of feminist opinion and practice on the ground.
 It seems ironic that a collection devoted to feminist media history fails to engage with discussions of the third wave as they take place in grassroots publications today.

-Above all though, this is a cracking book for budding feminist history and media geeks and for anyone interested in how social movements work (though those not fascinated by definitional disputes of “what media history is” may wish to skip the introduction).
-The down side of the book is that it’s only published in hard-back and will set you back £50 (but go check it out in a library, or get your library to order it).
+Above all though, this is a cracking book for budding feminist history and media scholars and for anyone interested in how social movements work.
 As DiCenzo writes: “The WSPU rallying cry may have been ‘Deeds, not words,’ but this underestimates the power of ‘Words as Deeds’ – the publication of periodicals as political acts.”